ContextLab/tubeTopics/README.md

 # tubeTopics
 Creates a topic model from a YouTube video by transcribing audio track with google speech to text api and Latent Dirichlet Allocation (LDA)

+WARNING: This is a work in progress and does not yet work

 ## To use
 1. `npm install`
 2. `node example/examples.js`